sujitvasanth/GPTQ-finetune/README.md

 the generated adapter is here [sujitvasanth/TheBloke-openchat-3.5-0106-GPTQ-PEFTadapterJsonSear ](https://huggingface.co/sujitvasanth/TheBloke-openchat-3.5-0106-GPTQ-PEFTadapterJsonSear)

-training dataset used: https://huggingface.co/datasets/sujitvasanth/jsonsearch2 there id s csv version in this repository
+training dataset used: https://huggingface.co/datasets/sujitvasanth/jsonsearch2 there is a .csv version in this repository

 # Intructions
 run GPTQ-finetune.py adjusting the location of your GPTQ model, csv file and where to save the generated model adapter